 Infertility treatment is complex, requiring a large amount of time and effort by many professionals.
 That is why we employ the “team approach” — physicians, biologists, laboratory technicians, nurses and front office staff work together with you to provide the highest level of care.

-Patients benefit from the wealth of knowledge from all four of our experienced physicians.
+Patients benefit from the wealth of knowledge from all three of our experienced physicians.
 You will be seen by each of the physicians during the course of your IVF cycle.
 Our main focus is not only to help you in achieving a pregnancy, but to take care of you through the IVF process.

 You are our number one priority.